MuhammadUmer241/Non-Gen-AI/README.md

 [Link Text](#heading1)

 # Purpose:
-The primary goal of this repository is to provide a hands-on learning experience for individuals interested in exploring the field of machine learning.
+<a name="purpose"></a>The primary goal of this repository is to provide a hands-on learning experience for individuals interested in exploring the field of machine learning.
 By studying and experimenting with the code, users can gain a deeper understanding of end-to-end projects solutions for best practices.

 # Target Audience: